Guide to power of attorney

 You'll need to set up an EPA while you have mental capacity.
 This means you're still able to make your own decisions without help.

 You can choose when you'd like the EPA to start.
-This can be when you both sign the document or at the point you need help from an attorney in the future.
+This can be when you both sign the document or at the point mental capacity is lost.

 How can it help?